 WHICH RULE BOOK?

 Instead, there are several major parliamentary books, with Robert’s being the most popular.
-It is used by approximately 85 percent of U.S. organizations.
+It is used by approximately 85 percent of U.S. organizations that use a parliamentary authority.
 Another well-known parliamentary authority is The Standard Code of Parliamentary Procedure, Fourth Edition ("Sturgis"), used by approximately 10 percent of organizations.
 Other excellent manuals of parliamentary procedure are available.
 However, the fact that Robert’s is the most widely used book as well as the easiest to locate argues in its favor as a parliamentary authority.
 Robert’s is an excellent resource for association leaders.
 The book includes sections on presiding, the duties of officers, running elections, writing and amending bylaws, counting votes, and holding board and committee meetings.
 Robert’s is fairly easy to find-just be sure to buy the right one.
 There are numerous Robert’s “clones” and earlier editions that are easy to pick up by mistake.
-Identify Robert’s Rules of Order by its publisher, Da Capo Press, and by the number of pages (716).
+Identify Robert’s Rules of Order by its "Newly Revised 12th Edition" and by the number of pages (714).
 It’s available in both hardback and softcover.

 ADOPT WRITTEN RULES